Ronnie Heard

-Ronnie Heard (born October 5, 1976) is a former American football safety in the National Football League.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2000.
-He played college football at Mississippi.
+Ronnie Heard (born October 5, 1976) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was signed by the San Francisco 49ers as an undrafted free agent in 2000.

 Heard also played for the Atlanta Falcons.

 Professional career

 San Francisco 49ers

 Heard signed with the San Francisco 49ers as an undrafted free agent in 2000.
 He played for the 49ers from 2000 to 2004.
 In his five years with the team he started 24 of 69 games, recording 182 tackles, 3.5 sacks, and six interceptions.

 Atlanta Falcons

 Heard spent one year with the Atlanta Falcons in 2005 after signing with them as an unrestricted free agent.
-In his only year with the team he started 5 of 12 games making 29 tackles.
+In his only year with the team, he started 5 of 12 games and made 29 tackles.